test-kitchen/test-kitchen/docs/content/docs/drivers/dokken.md

 #### chef_version

 The `chef_version` configuration option allows you to specify which Docker image tag of the Chef Infra Client image to use.
-By default `latest` is used, which is equivelant to the latest version the Chef's `stable` channel.
+By default `latest` is used, which is equivalent to the latest version the Chef's `stable` channel.
 For a complete list of available tags see [chef/chef tags](https://hub.docker.com/r/chef/chef/tags) on Docker Hub.

 ```yaml
 driver: